veto8/runner/README.md

-You've hit on a very important optimization for CI/CD and automated tasks!
-Let's integrate the "fatty" runner concept and explain its benefits.

----

 ## The "Fatty" Runner: Pre-Installed Tools for Speed

 This setup allows you to define a dedicated Docker container, the "runner," that executes specific scripts *after* your other essential services (like databases or web applications) have started and are ready.
 This is invaluable for tasks such as: